Updated: 16 April 2021

 Logologologo.com.au is committed to not doing harm through services we provide.

-This means Logo Logo expressly reserves the right to exclude some icons, concepts and promotional activity from creative concepts we develop and deliver, or strategies we recommend.
+Logo Logo expressly reserves the right to exclude certain icons, concepts and promotional activity from creative concepts we develop and deliver — or creative strategies we recommend.

 Specific exclusions may include: